-Advanced Placement/ College $(\mathbf{A} = 5.0/4.0)$
+Early College $(\mathbf{A} = 5.0/4.0)$

 A designation of "AP," Advanced Placement, in the course title indicates the course follows the College Board's guidelines for that subject's official AP course description and has been authorized by the College Board through the AP Course Audit process.
-Students take college level courses while in high school and may take advanced placement exams in May.
-Colleges may give credit and/or advanced placement to students on the basis of exam scores.
+Students take college level courses while in high school and may take advanced placement exams in May to potentially earn college credit.
+Dual Credit designated courses, designated by a course number beginning with a six or seven, deliver the higher education institutions' course utilizing credentialed faculty in our schools.